crownstone/website/_posts/2012-02-20-reprogrammable-remote-control-dongles.md

 ##  Joybien

-In the picture you see the JoyXtix dongle from Joybien [1].
+In the picture you see the JoyXtix dongle from Joybien.
 There are three ways in which this friendly manufacturer of dongles, based in Taiwan, can open up their API for application developers on Android or iPhone: